Siena Cathedral: Early history

 In 1196, the cathedral masons’ guild, the Opera di Santa Maria, was put in charge of the construction of a new cathedral.
-By 1215 there were already daily masses said in the new church.
+By 1215 there were already daily masses held in the new church.
 Beginning in 1226, city records show that black and white marble blocks were being transported to the cathedral, presumably to be used for the facade and bell tower.
 These records also note the payment of stone masons to work with the marble blocks.
 The vaults and the transept were constructed in 1259–1260 at the order of the committee composed of city citizens.
 In 1259 Manuello di Ranieri and his son Parri carved the wooden choir-stalls, which were replaced about 100 years later and have now disappeared.
 In 1264, Rosso Padellaio helped create the copper sphere on top of the dome.
 The pulpit, one of the few original works to survive today, was made between 1265–1268 by Nicola Pisano and his followers.
 This group was most likely also responsible for carving the main altar.
 The Opera di Santa Maria ordered stained glass for a large, round window in 1287.

 A second massive addition of the main body of the cathedral was planned in 1339.
 It would have more than doubled the size of the structure by means of an entirely new nave and two aisles ranged perpendicular to the existing nave and centered on the high altar in the crossing.
 The majority of construction was under the direction of Giovanni di Agostino, a well-known sculptor of the time.
 Construction was halted by the Black Death in 1348.
-Unfortunately, the halt in construction revealed the failures already present in the new structure, such as a shallow foundation and weak building materials.
+The halt in construction revealed the failures already present in the new structure, such as a shallow foundation and weak building materials.
 The project was abandoned officially in 1355, and the work never resumed.
 The outer walls, remains of this extension, can now be seen to the south of the Duomo, while the floors of the uncompleted nave now serve as a parking lot and museum.
-Though unfinished, the remains are a testament to Sienese power, ambition, and artistic achievement.
 One of the walls can be climbed by narrow stairs for a high view of the city.
 The bell tower is one of the only modern aspects dated before 1215, built between the nave and south transept.